Multi-Iteration Stochastic Optimizers: Abstract

 \section{Abstract}

-We here introduce \emph{Multi-Iteration Stochastic Optimizers}, a novel class of first-order stochastic optimizers where the coefficient of variation of the mean gradient approximation, its relative statistical error, is estimated and controlled using successive control variates along the path of iterations.
-By exploiting the correlation between iterates, control variates may reduce the estimator's variance so that an accurate estimation of the mean gradient becomes {computationally affordable}.
-We name the estimator of the mean gradient \emph{Multi-Iteration stochastiC Estimator}---\texttt{MICE}.
-In principle, \texttt{MICE} can be flexibly coupled with any first-order stochastic optimizer given its non-intrusive nature.
-Optimally, our generic algorithm decides whether to drop a particular iteration out of the control variates hierarchy, restart it, or clip it somewhere in the hierarchy, discarding previous iterations.
-We present a simplified study of the convergence and complexity of \emph{Multi-Iteration Stochastic Optimizers} for strongly-convex and $L$-smooth functions.
-Motivated by this analysis, we provide a generic step-size choice for Stochastic Gradient Descent (\texttt{SGD}) with \texttt{MICE}, which, combined with the above characteristics, yields an efficient and robust stochastic optimizer.
-To assess the efficiency of \texttt{MICE}, we present several examples in which we use \texttt{SGD-MICE} and \texttt{Adam-MICE}.
-We include one example based on a stochastic adaptation of the Rosenbrock function and logistic regression training for various datasets.
-When compared to \texttt{SGD}, \texttt{SAG}, \texttt{SAGA}, \texttt{SRVG}, and \texttt{SARAH} methods, the \emph{Multi-Iteration Stochastic Optimizers} reduced, without the need to tune parameters for each example, the gradient sampling cost in all cases tested, also lowering the total runtime in some cases.
+{ We introduce Multi-Iteration Stochastic Optimizers, a novel class of first-order stochastic methods that control the relative $L^2$ error using successive control variates along the iteration path.
+By exploiting correlations between iterates, these control variates reduce the estimator's variance, making an accurate mean gradient estimation computationally affordable.
+Our approach centers on the Multi-Iteration stochastiC Estimator (MICE), which can be seamlessly coupled with any first-order stochastic optimizer due to its non-intrusive design.
+The algorithm adaptively selects which iterates to include in its index set.
+We provide both an error analysis of MICE and a convergence analysis for Multi-Iteration Stochastic Optimizers across various problem classes, including some non-convex cases.
+In the smooth, strongly convex setting, we demonstrate that to approximate a minimizer within a tolerance $tol$, SGD-MICE requires, on average, $O(tol^{-1})$ stochastic gradient evaluations, compared to $O(tol^{-1}\log(tol^{-1}))$ for SGD with adaptive batch sizes.
+In numerical experiments, SGD-MICE achieved the desired tolerance with fewer than 3\% of the gradient evaluations required by adaptive batch SGD.
+Additionally, MICE offers a straightforward stopping criterion based on the gradient norm, validated through consistency tests.
+To assess its efficiency, we present examples using both SGD-MICE and Adam-MICE, including a stochastic adaptation of the Rosenbrock function and logistic regression on various datasets.
+Compared to SGD, SAG, SAGA, SVRG, and SARAH, our approach consistently reduces the gradient sampling cost without the need for extensive parameter tuning.